-It is undeniable that the Masai Mara is one of the most well known parks in Africa.
-My first thoughts of going on safari in Africa were of Kenya and its wide open grasslands.
+It is undeniable that the Masai Mara is one of the most well-known parks in Africa.
+My first thoughts of going on safari in Africa were of Kenya and its wide-open grasslands.
 The fact that Kenya is home to the original safari and the Masai Mara is the epicenter of the industry should come as no surprise.

 A Masai Mara safari is sure to ensure visitors with incredible game viewing all year round.
 Every day we went out into the park we saw something incredible.
 I was amazed watching hyena pups sniff our car tires, elephants rub against our tent poles in the night, and a pride of lions kill and devour a zebra.

 It is a part of the greater Serengeti-Mara ecosystem and shares a border with the famous Tanzanian national park the Serengeti.
 This entire region of the world is tremendous for wild game and is home to millions of large animals.
 In this guide, we’ll cover the basics to a safari in the reserve.

-Masai Mara National Reserve
+A Safari Guide to the Masai Mara National Reserve

-In most camps we visit we make the decision to sit a game drive out in order to relax some, but in the Mara we didn’t skip out on single day in the bush.
+In most camps we visit we make the decision to sit a game drive out in order to relax some, but in the Mara, we didn’t skip out on a single day in the bush.
 It is also the first park we have been to in Africa where we saw all of the “Big Five,” animals in one day.

-To top it all off, some of out best photographs have come from the Mara.
+To top it all off, some of our best photographs have come from the Mara.
 Sunsets in the Mara didn’t blow us away due to it being the rainy season.
 However, the light bouncing off the plains and the open areas with little room to hide makes for wonderful wildlife photography.

-Best Time To Visit Masai Mara
+Best Time To Visit the Masai Mara?

 The best time to visit the Masai Mara is in the dry season, late June – October.
 During this period of time, the game viewing is at its best.
-The world famous wildebeest migration arrives in July and hangs around until October.
+The world-famous wildebeest migration arrives in July and hangs around until October.

 A wonderful time to book a safari in the Masai Mara is the shoulder seasons around Jan-Feb.
 Visitors will find lower prices and fewer crowds.
 The rainy season isn’t all bad.
 Many lodges remain open and offer green season rates which can be up to 50% of their high season rates.

-Masai Mara Animals
+Animals in the Masai Mara

-When it comes to cats the park is well known and most visitors will come across prides of lions and cheetah.
-In nearly a week around the Masai Mara, we observed eight different lion prides, five cheetah, and spotted our first serval and African wild cat.
+When it comes to cats the park is well known and most visitors will come across a pride of lions and cheetah.
+In nearly a week around the Masai Mara, we observed eight different lion prides, five cheetahs, and spotted our first serval and African wild cat.

 Birdlife in the Masai Mara is abundant with 470 species calling the park home for at least part of the year.
 We spotted bateleur eagle, lilac breasted roller, ostrich, crowned crane, lappet faced vulture, pygmy falcon, and secretary birds.
 One of our favorites, the lilac breasted roller, is also the national bird of Kenya.